Havcaaren/6502/README.md

 ## Sections
 1. Power Source
-[Power Supply] or I will make power supply old PC PSU.
+[Power Supply] or I will make power supply from old PC PSU.
 2. Bus
 8bit width.
 3. Clock
 Astable 555 timer.\
 T = 0.5 ms. DC = 75%.
 4. Program Counter
 From 0 to to 65535 (16bit).\
 Register will hold the number before loading.\